ai-music/webdaw/README.md

 ### `npm run docs`

-Creates HTML _develper_ documentation for the project in the `./docs` directory using the typedoc tool.
+Creates HTML _developer_ documentation for the project in the `./docs` directory using the typedoc tool.
 The `typedoc.json` file serves as configuration file for this process.

 __Note:__ End-user documentation is maintained in the [webdaw-doc](https://github.com/ai-music/webdaw-doc) repository and served from the corresponding [GitHub Pages](https://ai-music.github.io/webdaw-doc).